jaspardzc/chef-repo/README.md

 In the actual DevOps Environment, it is recommended to have separate reposiotories for the `chefscripts` and `chefconfig` directory.
 And separating the community cookbooks from development cookbooks rather than keeping them all under one single MonoRepository.

+Use `dev_init_cb` cookbook with `INTEGRATION` environment for the new machine/node/server environment replicating, provisioning and deployment.
+The `INTEGRATION` environment json files is like your new machine/node/server application stack setup guideline.

+After all containers are running fine on the new machine/node/server environment.
+You can switch `INTEGRATION` environment to `DEV` environment, then using entity-based cookbook for your customized continuous deployment.
+Each entity-based cookbook can have recipes specificly to that entity, if you prefer using role rather than do in the `The Berkshelf Way`, you can create multiple roles for multiple entities, then create a `Role-Wrapper Cookbook` for every `entity-role`, so that your role can be `verionized using wrapper cookbook`, and further be used across all envionments

 For new chef node environment setup, checkout the last section of this README.

 Chef References